Amandine Pierre-Louis: International career

 Pierre-Louis has represented Canada at various youth levels.
 She was part of Canada's U-17 Team for the 2012 CONCACAF Women's Under-17 Championship and the 2012 FIFA U-17 Women's World Cup Azerbaijan.
 Pierre-Louis, whose father hails from Haiti, was named to Canada's team for the 2014 FIFA U-20 Women's World Cup Canada.

 Pierre-Louis received her first senior Canada women's national soccer team call-up in January 2017 for a training camp in Los Angeles.
 Pierre-Louis has not yet been capped by Canada and still remains eligible to file a one-time switch with FIFA in order to play for Haiti, which she qualifies through her father.

+In June 2023, Pierre-Louis was called up to the Haiti women's national team.